doug-friedman/topicdoc/cran-comments.md

-## Submission notes
+## Resubmission
-This is a minor patch to v0.1 addressing the two below CRAN NOTEs.
-* 'LazyData' is specified without a 'data' directory
-* Undeclared package ‘stm’ in Rd xrefs
+This is a resubmission.
+In this version I have addressed the URL issues in the documentation.

 ## Test environments